 The surname Gainforthay was first found in Durham at Gainford, a parish, in the unions of Teesdale, Darlington, and Auckland.
 "This place was anciently a seigniory detached from the palatinate jurisdiction of the county, and invested with several valuable privileges and immunities.
 It appears to have been indebted for its origin to Egfrid, Bishop of Lindisfarne, who founded a church, which in 830 he gave to the see, together with the lands annexed to it, and which continued to form part of the episcopal possessions till the commencement of the 11th century."

-Important Dates for the Gainforthay family
+Early History of the Gainforthay family

 Gainforthay Spelling Variations